 During the public comment section of the Jan.
-10 board meeting, Pennington complained about teacher Erika Englund’s use of a weighted vest on his 5-year-old daughter in a LeConte Elementary School classroom.
+10 board meeting, Pennington complained about teacher Erika Englund’s use of a weighted vest, which was recommended to her by district staff, on his 5-year-old daughter in a LeConte Elementary School classroom.

 BUSD spokesperson Charles Burress confirmed that the district uses weighted vests.
 Weighted vests are stretchy outerwear that can be weighed down through the placement of weights inside pockets in the vest.